 However, cultural behavior is not taught in the Rosetta Stone German language-learning software, where the pictures do not typically reflect German speaking countries.
 Rather, places and objects are illustrated in a neutral context along with the people depicted being a blend of age, ethnic origin and cultures.
 On the other hand, I don’t think that the lack of cultural immersion matters so much if learners of German are open to the Rosetta Stone method, rather than focusing on the missing pieces which would make for perfect cultural immersion as well.
 This is an excellent means of learning common German without a particular vocabulary of typical dishes, or the German stereotype.

-Activities of Rosetta Stone German Online Subscription
+Activities of Rosetta Stone German Online Subscription (5 out of 5)

 In the Rosetta Stone German online language-learning solution you constantly interact with your virtual teacher.
 The interface provides screens where you have to select the missing image piece to match the text, and prompts where a meaning derived from an image must be associated with words, e.g. Was is das?
 (What is that?)
 Das ist der Arm eines Mädchens (This is the arm of a girl).